-We obtained and compared the current year grants-in-aid revenue distribution equivalences to the prior year reported equivalences reported in the Membership Financial report submission and noted variances greater than +/- 4% for the following sports men's basketball, football, golf, swimming and diving, track and field and cross country, women's basketball, field hockey, swimming and diving, tennis and track and field and cross country.
-We noted, through inquiry of the Department, the variances are due to changes in in-state and out-of-state student athlete grants-in-aid year over year.
+We obtained and compared the current year grants-in-aid revenue distribution equivalences to the prior year reported equivalences reported in the Membership Financial report submission and noted variances greater than +/- 4% for the following sports: men's basketball, baseball, golf, swimming and diving, track and field and cross country, women's basketball, soccer, swimming and diving, tennis, track and field and cross country, and volleyball.
+We noted, through inquiry of the Department, the variances are due to changes in in-state and out-of-state student athlete grants-in-aid year over year as well as COVID-19 pandemic exceptions.

 F. Obtain the Department's Sports Sponsorship and Demographics Forms Report for the reporting year.
 Compare that the countable sports reported by the Department meet the minimum requirements, set forth in Bylaw 20.9.6.3, for the number of contests and the number of participants.
 Once countable sports have been compared, agree that the Department has reported these sports as countable for revenue distribution purposes within the NCAA Membership Financial Reporting System.
-If any discrepancies are identified they must be resolved within the NCAA Membership Financial Reporting System prior to the report being submitted to the NCAA.
-Obtain and agree the current year number of sports sponsored to the prior year reported total to the NCAA Membership Financial reporting System, inquire about any discrepancies and report the explanation in the AUP report.
+If any discrepancies are identified, they must be resolved within the NCAA Membership Financial Reporting System.
+If any discrepancies of sports sponsored to the prior year reported total to the NCAA Membership Financial reporting System, inquire about any discrepancies and report the explanation in the AUP report.